Return from Tomorrow

 Bewildered, that he is conscious he desperately searches for his lifeless body – there must be some mistake here, how can he somehow be alive and dead at the same time?

-In utter loneliness and crushed by his awareness of his own impurities and emptiness, he sees no hope for himself.
+In utter loneliness he sees no hope for himself.
 Desperately he cries out for help and instantly finds himself in the presence of a blinding light.

-More than just a supernatural light, George realizes that the light radiates from a magnificent being.
+More than just a supernatural light, George realizes that the light radiates from a magnificent being, a being he identifies as ‘The Christ’.
 Immersed and transformed to the very depths of his soul by absolute love, a love so wonderfully powerful and freeing, George is certain never to leave this joy.

 He is transported into the realms of hell, heaven, and other dimensions in between where he experiences that life beyond is often a construction magnified by the beliefs, emotions and actions we carry over from our life on earth.

 However, George is shown these realities because he is being turned back to earth.
 Desperately he reaches out to stay as he is drawn back into his body.